-HOME > Green Tea > Shizuoka Sencha
+HOME > Green Tea > Hon Yama Sencha

-The upstream of Warashina River that is the tributary of Abe River in Shizuoka produces a very thick fog that is acts as a natural curtain to tea gardens located on the slopes of the mountain.
-As a result, tea contains a very high percentage of amino acid and green pigment that gives an outstanding sweetness, umami, mellow taste and sakura-like flavor lingering after-taste.
-We emphasize on the original taste of Hon Yama Sencha, therefore we do not conduct any blending but stick to the single origin of Hon Yama tea.
 The strength of Hon Yama tea not only comes from its quality that you will experience but also from the management of pesticide usage at each tea garden.
 With an intensive traceability system, we are able to trace the farmer, garden, the type of pesticide, and the concentration used at fixed periods.
 With this system, Hon Yama Sencha is managed at a very low pesticide usage.
 The co-existence of traditional and advance pesticide control system gives reliability to Hon Yama tea.

 One of the quality criteria of Japanese green tea is its sweetness.
 It is amino acid called theanine.
 The young bud is rich in theanine.
 When the tea leaves absorb sunshine, theanine is biologically converted into polyphenol such as catechins, which gives a bitter taste.
 The tea garden of Hon Yama which is distributed along the Abe River banks, is located on the slopes of a mountain, approximately from mid-mountain to the upper area.
 The river constantly produces a very thick fog which covers the tea garden and blocks out the sunshine.
 Without sunshine, the bio-conversion of theanine to polyphenol is slowed down.
 Therefore, Hon Yama tea contains a very high percentage of theanine.